citp/privacy-policy-historical/c/co/cor/coroflot.com.md

-> *The following text is extracted and transformed from the coroflot.com privacy policy that was archived on 2007-12-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071210183758id_/http%3A//www.coroflot.com/public/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coroflot.com privacy policy that was archived on 2008-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080615133905id_/http%3A//www.coroflot.com/public/privacy.asp) for the most accurate reproduction.*

-# Coroflot - Privacy Policy
+# Privacy Policy

 ##### This web site has agreed to notify you of: